 |Bridge Deck Balcony Suite||$17,140||n/a|

 Prices are per person.

-We welcomed on board Coral Adventurer in Wewak at 4pm.
+We are welcomed on board Coral Adventurer in Wewak at 11:30 am and depart at 1:00 pm.
 Relax on board as you get to know your fellow passengers.
 Watch the magnificent coastline pass by as you enjoy sunset drinks before your first of many delicious dinners.

 Explore the river known as the Amazon of Papua.
 As the largest and widest river in Indonesia, it cuts the northern mountain range in two and forms the border between the eastern Foja Mountains and the western Van Rees Mountains, weaving its way deep into virtually unexplored terrain.
 Tribes here are almost completely un-contacted and the vast biodiversity is incredibly preserved.

 Spend a day at sea and join the Expedition Team in the Lounge for an introduction to Raja Ampat.
 Learn about the many wonderful experiences we will undertake over the coming days exploring the archipelago.
 Raja Ampat Islands is located in the heart of the Coral Triangle, the Centre of marine biodiversity in the world.
 The area is home to 75% of the world’s coral reef types with 553 types of coral reefs and 1,437 kinds of reef fish.

 Cross the equator today into the northern hemisphere as we make our way towards stunning Wayag Island.
 Experience the breathtaking views as we enter Wayag lagoon, then explore the magical maze of limestone karst ‘gumdrop’ islands aboard the Xplorer and zodiacs.
 After lunch enjoy water activities on the nearby beach or for the very fit climb to the top of Mt.
 Pindito for the panoramic view.